keleko34/pikantny/README.md

 Styles
 ======
-Styles associated with the styles obect or styles attribute also allow listening for any changes, each respective listener will fire if multiple are set in the style attribute as well
+Styles associated with the styles obect or styles attribute also allow listening for any changes, each respective listener will fire if multiple are set in the style attribute
 ```
  node.addEventListener('color', console.log);
  node.style.color = '#000';